 1.7.
 Third Party Software.
 The Services may contain third party software that requires notices and/or additional terms and conditions.
 Such required third party software notices and/or additional terms and conditions may be requested from Service Provider and are made a part of and incorporated by reference into these SaaS Terms.
 By accepting these SaaS Terms, Customer is also accepting the additional terms and conditions, if any, set forth therein.

 2.1.
 Fees.
 Customer shall pay Service Provider the fees indicated on the Quote.
 Unless otherwise provided in a Quote, all fees are to be paid to Service Provider within Fifteen (15) days of the date of invoice.
 Any late payment will be subject to any costs of collection (including reasonable legal fees) and will bear interest at the rate of one and one-half percent (1.5%) per month (prorated for partial periods) or at the maximum rate permitted by law, whichever is less.
-If Customer has set up a direct debit, Service Provider will not debit Customer’s designated account before seven (7) days have elapsed from the date of the invoice.
+If Customer has set up a direct debit, Service Provider will not debit Customer's designated account before seven (7) days have elapsed from the date of the invoice.
 If Customer is delinquent on a payment of fees for fifteen (15) days or more, Service Provider may suspend access to the Application.
 Complaints concerning invoices must be made in writing within thirty (30) days from the date of the invoice.
 Invoices will be sent by electronic delivery unless requested otherwise by Customer, additional fees will apply.
+Any Saas pricing changes will only be applicable to fresh agreements.
+All ongoing agreements and their renewals shall be not affected.
+They may only be revised subject to inflation.

 2.2.
 Taxes.
 The license, service fees, and other amounts required to be paid hereunder do not include any amount for taxes or levy (including interest and penalties).
 Customer shall reimburse Service Provider and hold Service Provider harmless for all sales, use, VAT, excise, property or other taxes or levies which Service Provider is required to collect or remit to applicable tax authorities.
 This provision does not apply to Service Provider's income or franchise taxes, or any taxes for which Customer is exempt, provided Customer has furnished Service Provider with a valid tax exemption certificate.